5 Star Reviews

 One of the following issues among these is income.
 A share of the parents combined child support income is used to calculate the net income for calculation purposes under the state guideline for child support.
 If there is an amount of money present in an account, interest which is paid on the capital may be considered income by the Judge.
 So also are either short term or intermediate-term treasury bills or certificates of the deposits which pay interest.
 The certificates of these deposits are normally from major financial institutions such as Citi Bank, Bank of America, Chase, or others.
 However, in some cases, you will need an expert opinion as to the reasonable rate of return.
 The amount of the interest will vary depending on the prime rate and other factors at the time the Court hears the child support motion.

 The equity of a primary residence is not used for attributing a rate of return back under the California Law.
 It can be more complicated than it would appear.
 There’s a state rule calculator “online”, and you can utilize this to calculate your child amount for your case.
 Also, an attorney can offer you a private discussion and calculate your child support utilizing the Disso Master program, which is the law as a California State Child Support program.

 If you need to modify your child support, a realistic expectation of the amount is very useful information in determining whether to settle or litigate.
 Time and attorney fees can be exhaustive.
-Doppelt and Forney, APLC have the disso master program in their office and can calculate your individual child support guideline amount in a free consultation.
+Doppelt and Forney, APLC have the disso master program in their office and can calculate your individual child support guideline amount in a free in-person or virtual consultation.
 This way, you can make an informed decision.